Self-driving car tech worthwhile, consumers say

 High-tech safety features that point the way to self-driving cars are worthwhile, consumers say.

-Analysts for Edmunds have conducted a sweeping study entitled “The Current State of the Autonomous Car,” and it sheds quite a bit of light on just how quickly the automotive industry — and its consumers — are hurtling down the path toward self-driving vehicles.
+Analysts for Edmunds have conducted a sweeping study entitled “The Current State of the Autonomous Car,” and it sheds quite a bit of light on just how quickly the automotive industry—and its consumers—are hurtling down the path toward self-driving vehicles.

 MORE: The safest 2017 cars you can buy, according to the IIHS